+In menu configuration enable the following module for the VPU driver:

-- CONFIG_MXC_VPU-Provided for the VPU driver.
-In menuconfig, this option is available under - Device Drivers > MXC support drivers > MXC VPU (Video Processing Unit) support
+Device Drivers > MXC support drivers > MXC VPU (Video Processing Unit) support

 There is only a user-space programming interface for the VPU module.
 A user in the application layer cannot access the kernel driver interface directly.
 The VPU library accesses the kernel driver interface for users.